b1barsss/online-shop/README.md

-# online-shop (Тестовое задание)
+# online-shop

-Для запуска проекта, смотрите инструкцию ниже:
+Simple project, some CRUD bases

 ## To start the project, run these commands step by step